New Art in Britain 1945-65

 Spanning painting, sculpture, architecture, ceramics and photography, Postwar Modern will explore a rich field of experiment which challenges the idea that Britain was a cultural backwater at this time.
 Through new texts by Jane Alison, Hilary Floe, Ben Highmore, Hammad Nassar and Greg Salter, the book looks afresh at celebrated artists such as Francis Bacon, David Hockney, Lucian Freud and Eduardo Paolozzi, shown in dialogue with lesser-known figures.
 These will include those, like Francis Newton Souza, Avinash Chandra and Robert Adams, who were acclaimed by contemporaries but neglected in subsequent history-making; others, like Kim Lim, Anwar Jalal Shemza and Franciszka Themerson, are only now attracting the attention they deserve.
 Throughout their work, vital shared preoccupations become visible: gender, class, race and nationhood; the body, the bombsite, and the home.
 It is a period resonating strongly with our own: as the UK emerges from more than a decade of austerity and confronts the challenges of post-pandemic reconstruction, society is asking similarly deep questions about who we want and need to be.

-Similar titles like "Postwar Modern"
+Other titles like "Postwar Modern"

 Dieter Buchhart, Lydia Eder, Antonia Hoerschelmann, Richard Shiff, Dieter Buchhart, Antonia Hoerschelmann, Klaus Albrecht Schröder

 Raphael Gross, Lars Bang Larsen, Dorlis Blume, Alexia Pooth, Julia Voss, Dorothee Wierling

 documenta.
 Politics and Art

 Nationalgalerie Berlin Staatliche Museen zu Berlin, Udo Kittelmann, Sven Beckstette